BoSott/A1_QGIS_Model_Builder/assignment1_part2.md

 Use the command `gdalinfo` to answer the following questions about the **two DEM files**, e.g.

 1. What is the coordinate reference system (EPSG)?
+- WGS 84
 2. What is the driver (file format)?
+- .hgt = SRTMHGT
+- .tif GTiff / GeoTIFF
 3. What is the spatial resolution?
 (Don't forget to provide the units)
+- .hgt = per pixel =  0.00028 Degrees per side)
+- .tif = per pixel = 0.00028 Degrees per side)

 #### 2.2 Creating a raster mosaic [4pt]

 1. Create a raster mosaic of the files _N45E014.hgt_ and _n45_e013_1arc_v3.tif_ using the command `gdal_merge`.
 The output file should be called _dem\_merge.tif_.
 2. Create a raster mosaic of the files _N45E014.hgt_ and _n45_e013_1arc_v3.tif_ using the command `gdalbuildvrt`.
 The output file should be called _dem\_buildvrt.vrt_.
 3. Answer the following questions based on the results and the GDAL documentation:
 	* What is the difference between the two output files?
+		- gdalbuildvrt has a .vrt as output.
+This is a very small file with only references / links pointing to the raw data.
+Therefore it does not contain data itself and it is changed when the raw data is changed.
+Works as a descriptor and container for data.
+		- gdalmerge has a .tif as output.
+That's just a solid TIFF.
+It made a deepcopy of the raw data and is therefore independant.
+Changes in one or the other won't effect each other.

 	* What might be an advantage of using `gdalbuildvrt` instead of `gdalmerge`?

+		- `gdalbuildvrt` if space and / or time are limited resources because linking to a file is way faster and does not need a lot of resources for copying the actual data BUT it comes with the cost of dependent data - that means when the raw data is changed, the VRT will also change as it is only a link to the data and not the data itself.
+Nice tweek here is that one can open the file in an editor and can read it.
+Not possible with the TIFF

+		- `gdalmerge` if the independence of the data is important - that means the raw data may now be changed without impact on the merged DEM but it takes more time / energy and space

 ### 3. Creating a GDAL/OGR script

 Within this exercise you will write a batch/shell script which calculates the slope and creates a hillshade image from a digital elevation model within a selected district of Slovenia.

 ##### 3.1 Creat batch/shell script [1pt]
 Create a file called _calculate\_slope\_hillshade.bat_ on Windows or _calculate\_slope\_hillshade.sh_ on Linux/Mac OS (first line should be) and add the following commands into the file.